MeowLove/AlibabaCloud-CentOS7-Pure-and-safe/README.md

 # AlibabaCloud-CentOS7-Pure-and-safe
-Help you optimize and purify your alibaba cloud.
+Optimize and purify your Alibaba Cloud ECS instances.

-E.g:
+Features:
-1. Remove the Alibaba cloud monitoring program, use the firewall to monitor IP, to protect our privacy.
+1. Remove Alibaba Cloud monitoring programs and block bad IPs with firewall to protect your privacy.
-Switch the update source, it comes with some of the resources are not available, resulting in the use of obstacles.
+  Switch to other yum repositories.
+The Alibaba Cloud mirror lacks up-to-date packages and using those old packages may result in a security breach.

-    (Mainly only for Alibaba cloud CentOS7 + available, other systems not tested)
+   (For Alibaba Cloud CentOS 7 +, not tested on other OSes.)

-2. LotServer helps you optimize your network and help you build virtual memory with a size of 2G.
+2. Optimize your network connection by installing LotServer and create a swap of 2 GB.

-    (For all CentOS7 systems, tested for Alibaba, Vultr, Azure, etc.)(Swap Location: /var/swapx)
+    (For all CentOS 7 systems, tested on Alibaba, Vultr, Azure, etc.) (Swap Location: /var/swapx)

-New installation
+Brand new installation

     sudo curl -sSL https://raw.githubusercontent.com/MeowLove/AlibabaCloud-CentOS7-Pure-and-safe/master/download/kill/New_installation.sh | sudo bash